 At Xerocon Brisbane, Xero released a full-featured open bank API.
 This gives banks and fintechs the ability to securely and efficiently get information in and out of Xero.
 QuickBooks Online also announced two new features at QuickBooks Connect San Jose: ‘Statement Auto-Import’, which imports your clients’ bank statement into your bank-feed screen automatically, and ‘Smart Money’, aimed at helping users secure funding.
 Both features are currently only available in the United States, but both are set to roll-out in more regions in the next couple of years.

 These developments sync neatly with the rise of digital-first banks.
 The UK has already seen entrants such as Tide and Starling Bank grow fast, while formerly consumer-focused Monzo recently announced an SME offering, then raised £20M in two days through crowd-funding.
-Australia’s financial authorities opened the door to alternative digital banks in May 2018, with Volt Bank being the first to win an authorised deposit-taking institution (ADI) licence licence.
+Australia’s financial authorities opened the door to alternative digital banks in May 2018, with Volt Bank being the first to win an authorised deposit-taking institution (ADI) licence.

 How can you embrace open banking?